-If you don’t have an SSL cert on your website, you face three major issues in 2018:
+If you don’t have an SSL cert on your website, you face three major issues:

-- From this year, Google will start penalising you in their search results.
+- Google will start penalising you in their search results.

 - If your website has any kind of text input, Google Chrome browser will be alerted that your website is not secure.